 8. Blue Collar Man (Long Nights) (1978 – Pieces of Eight)

-One of the most played Styx songs at their live concerts, it was written by guitarist Tommy Shaw in 1978 and tells the story of a young man desperately looking for work.
+One of the most played Styx hits at their live concerts, it was written by guitarist Tommy Shaw in 1978 and tells the story of a young man desperately looking for work.
 This epitomized America at the time and is also a classic example of Shaw’s songwriting about relatable topics.
 The character in this song is carried over in the song “Too Much Time on My Hands.”

 7. Mr. Roboto (1983 – Kilroy Was Here)

-This was one of the Styx songs that really divided fans and even the band itself.
+This was one of the songs that really divided Styx fans and even the band itself.
 It embraced the musical style of the early new wave movement in the United States, reaching No. 3 on the Billboard Hot 100.
 Although the track and concept album was a success, Tommy Shaw was not fond of the new direction the band was heading musically.
 After the end of their 1983 album tour, the band split up.

 6. The Best of Times (1981 – Paradise Theatre)